 There are only a couple of changes added to this goal.
-The changes primarily deal with distance learning and ensuring all students and teachers have the necessary supplies they need to be successful.
+Our district will fund an additional bus driver to transport students to other district school sites for access to a broad course of study.
 These added actions are principally directed to improve services for English learners, students with disabilities, foster youth, homeless youth, and socioeconomically disadvantaged pupils.